Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 ```

-## Breaking change: Validation fails for attachments in some cases after 30.03.2020
+## Validation fails for attachments in some cases after 30.03.2020

 Introduced with issues: [#1925](https://github.com/Altinn/altinn-studio/issues/1925) and [#3915](https://github.com/Altinn/altinn-studio/issues/3915).